luckalexsalata/weather_parser/README.md

 ## Installation
-You can run a demo of the app with Docker and Docker Compose:
+You can run a demo of the app with Docker Compose:

 ```bash
 docker-compose up --build